geoLink(last updated 2014-02-15)

 NOTE: I won't be doing any more work on this version of the program; the source will remain available in case anyone else wants to do bug fixes or enhancements.

 geoLink is a networked GEOS application for the Commodore 64 and an RR-Net (or compatible) network card, written using the ip65 network stack.
-It was assembled and linked on the '64 using geoProgrammer (no cross-assemblers!).
+It was assembled and linked on the '64 using geoProgrammer (no cross-assemblers).
 A technical presentation on geoLink was given at the C=4 Expo on 2010-05-29.
 If you want to see the source code, you can download the disk image; I've also got plaintext copies that I made with a utility I wrote in Java:

 For information about geoLink, make sure to look at